Maximize Your Voter Guide Experience

 2. Ask yourself, “Did the candidate actually answer the question, or rather side-step it, or give a fluff, wishy-washy, and/or ‘political’ type answer that leaves you not really knowing where he/she truly stands on the issue?”

-3. Learn more about the candidates in your school district, including their positions on issues we did not cover in our Questionnaire, by visiting their official campaign websites (if they have one.)
-The website URL for each candidate is listed in the Voter Guide.
+3. Learn more about all the candidates, including their positions on issues we did not cover in our Questionnaire, by visiting their official campaign websites.
+If they have one, the website URL for each candidate is listed in the Voter Guide.

-6. Reach out to the candidates themselves through the provided email addresses and other means, in order to ask them questions of personal importance to you.
+5. Reach out to the candidates themselves through the provided email addresses and other means, in order to ask them questions of personal importance, as they are (supposedly) running for their office in order to represent you.
 Please make sure to show great respect toward each candidate and his/her time, especially to those with whom you disagree.
 Running for office is hard, stressful, time-consuming work, and these are your fellow citizens who have lives, families, jobs…and feelings (just like you!)

 JOIN THE COALITION